How to get £1 tickets to UK attractions on universal credit – 2026

 The cartoon museum

 This is a museum in London dedicated to – you guessed it, cartoons!
-The museum features comics and cartoons and are running several workshops over the summer.
-It usually costs £9.50 per adult and under 18’s get in free.
-With proof of universal credit though, you can get in for £2.
+The museum features comics and cartoons and they run several workshops.
+It usually costs £12 per adult and under 18’s get in free.
+With proof of universal credit though, you can get in for £5.
 The bookable workshops are around £12 per child and last an hour and a half.
 You can find out more here.
 Please note, they are closed Mondays.

 The King’s gallery – Buckingham Palace